What is a midwife?

 CNMs (Certified Nurse Midwives) are trained nurses (RNs) and also have a master’s degree in midwifery.
 Abby and Gina both have the CNM certification with master’s degrees from Yale and Columbia respectively.

-The countries with the best maternal and infant health outcomes (Canada, the Netherlands, the United Kingdom) use midwives as the default health care providers for pregnant women!
+The countries with the best maternal and infant health outcomes (Canada, the Netherlands, the United Kingdom) use midwives as the default health care providers for pregnancy!

 Why should I choose your practice?